 You could talk to the people concerned, for example, the employer or service provider.
 Explain to them why you think you've been discriminated against, and how you would like them to resolve the situation.

 It's a good idea to keep a note of attempts you have made to try and sort the situation out.
 This can be useful information if you later decide to take legal action.
-If the discrimination is taking place at work and you're a member of a union, you could ask them to support you when you are talking to your employer.
+If the discrimination is at work and you're a member of a union, you could ask them to support you with talking to your employer.

 Make a formal complaint